-- 1) The BEST/VTmtss Summer Institute in June (the strands and workshops registered for). - 2) All scheduled face-to-face meetings, online meetings, and webinars.
+- The BEST/VTmtss Summer Institute in June (the strands and workshops registered for) - All scheduled online meetings, and webinars.

-Religious Observance:
+Religious Observance

 The official policy for excused absences for religious holidays: Students have the right to practice the religion of their choice.
 Each semester, students should submit in writing to their instructors by the end of the second full week of classes their documented religious holiday schedule for the semester.
 Faculty must permit students who miss work for the purpose of religious observance to make up this work.
-Since this is only a 6-week course, the instructor is requesting that any religious observations be communicated to the instructor by July 6th.
+Since this is only a 6-week course, the instructor is requesting that any religious observations be communicated to the instructor by July 7th.

-Contributions in Class:
+Contributions in Class